reStove | biogas concept

 We choose to use IBC containers and barrels as main component of the plant`s digester.
 Therefore, we can avoid a big construction site and decrease the number of materials needed, which significantly lowers the costs per plant.
 More traditional fixed-dome type biogas plants are built with bricks and concrete and are embedded into the ground.
 These require large effort during construction and are difficult to maintain.

-The implementation of the concept starts in northern India, realized by our local partner Enactus Hansraj.
+The implementation of the concept starts in Pune, Maharashtra.
+We are supported by our local partner, the National Institute for Sustainable Development (NISD).